10 Myths About Employers Hiring Ex-Offenders

 Many employers refrain from hiring ex-offenders due to faulty information or what some might call myths that are not based on truth.
 For employers to make good hiring decisions in regards to ex-offenders they must understand a few essential facts.

-Below are some common myths held by employers as well as the truths behind them.
-NetReputation has first-hand experience with learning how various businesses (of all sizes) undergo their hiring process.
+Below are some common myths held by employers about hiring ex-offenders – as well as the truths behind them.
+NetReputation has firsthand experience with learning how various businesses (of all sizes) undergo their hiring process.

 What bars an ex-convict from receiving ample opportunity when compared to another individual with a clean record.
 How can an individual with a troubled past regain control of their life?
 What tips, trick and myth busters should they be aware of while they embark on their journey for obtaining a new job or career.